ajaarma/snv/README.md

 ##### Outputs: #####
 	Three scripts in the directory: <path-prefix>/XTR/example/20200726/tmp_binaries/
-	Launch the scripts in these 3 stages sequentially.
+	Launch the scripts in these 3 stages sequentially after each of them gets finished.

 	   (1) mergeVCF.sh : For merging all normalized VCF files.
 	   (2) splitAndAnnotate_chr*.sh where *=chr1..chr22,chrX and chrY